 Teak is classed as the most premium wood on the planet and therefore the most suitable species for outdoor furniture.
 Beyond its beauty, teak possesses some natural properties that other woods don’t have.
 It is extremely durable, stable, water and weather resistant.
 This is due to the high levels of natural oils which result in minimal moisture absorption, giving it great stability.
 Moreover, the wood is extremely resistant to fungi, as well as against parasite attacks and insects.

 Teak left in its natural state, is virtually maintenance-free.
 It can be left outside all year round, surviving even the most extreme weather conditions.
 New teak will experience natural oil surfacing that appears like a “watermark” or irregular pattern of discoloration.
-These areas are part of the natural maturing process and can be removed with gentle washing with Teak Super Cleaner.
+These areas are part of the natural maturing process and can be removed with gentle washing with a mild detergent.
 Over time, untreated teak furniture which is exposed to sun and rain will turn silver grey.
 This process is cosmetic and does not harm the strength or quality of the wood.
 To avoid the annual cleaning of the wood, you can apply Teak Sealer.
 Teak Sealer contains UV protection to slow down the graying from the sun as well as a fungicide to prevent the growth of mold and mildew.
 Teak Sealer can be applied to new teak or old teak furniture after it has been cleaned.
-We recommend using Teak Super Cleaner to clean soiled furniture.
-If Teak Sealer is applied every season, a simple cleaning with water and a pH neutral soap will do for years.
+If Teak Sealer is applied every season, a simple cleaning with water and a mild detergent will do for years.
 Teak Sealer is a sealer and is not the same as varnish.
 It is breathable, letting the natural oils escape without bubbling or peeling like varnish.
-Teak Protector protects the wood against stains and green deposit, without colouring the wood.
-We recommend to apply it after each cleaning.

 Use of varnish and oil on teak